Jhonny Peralta: Detroit Tigers (2010–13)

 Ten days after hitting his first inside-the-park-home-run against the Tigers, the Indians traded Peralta to the Tigers for minor league pitcher Giovanni Soto and cash considerations.
 Because the club had already retired the number 2 – Peralta's uniform number as an Indian – in honor of Hall of Famer Charlie Gehringer, he chose the number 27 instead.
 On July 30, Peralta hit a home run in his first plate appearance (PA) as a Tiger, and then, another, two plate appearances later.
 After joining the Tigers, he returned to primarily playing shortstop.
 He made 46 appearances shortstop, nine at third base, four at designated hitter and two at first base for the remainder of the 2010 season.
+Peralta hit .253 with eight home runs and 38 RBI in 57 games with the Tigers after the trade.
+On November 2, 2010, the Tigers declined Peralta's option for 2011, making him a free agent.

-Peralta was named to his first career All-Star Game as a replacement for Derek Jeter on July 8, 2011.
-He finished the regular season with a career-high .299 batting average and collected 21 home runs and 86 RBI.
+On November 8, 2010, Peralta signed a two-year, $11.25 million contract to remain with the Tigers.
+The deal also included a club option for the 2013 season.
+He was named to his first career All-Star Game as a replacement for Derek Jeter on July 8, 2011.
+Peralta finished the regular season with a career-high .299 batting average and collected 21 home runs and 86 RBI in 146 games.
 Playing a full season at shortstop for the first time since 2008, he committed just seven errors in 608 chances for a career-best .988 fielding percentage.
+The Tigers won the AL Central, and in the postseason, Peralta played in 11 of the Tigers' games, hitting .220 with three doubles, two home runs and 3 RBI.
+The Tigers made it to the 2011 American League Championship Series, where they lost in six games to the Texas Rangers.

 Peralta hit his first walk-off home run as a Tiger against the Chicago White Sox on May 4, 2012.
+He batted .239 with 13 home runs and 63 RBI in 150 games.
+The Tigers returned to the postseason as the AL Central winner.
+After helping the Tigers advance past the Oakland Athletics in the 2012 American League Division Series, Peralta stepped up in the 2012 American League Championship Series.
+In the series-clinching Game 4 against the New York Yankees, Peralta hit two home runs and drove in three runs to help Detroit to an 8–3 win and a place in the 2012 World Series.
+While Peralta did homer in Game 1 of the World Series, it would prove to be his only hit of the series.
+The Tigers would go on to lose in a four-game sweep to the San Francisco Giants.
+In 13 total playoff games, Peralta hit .260 with three home runs and 5 RBI.
+After the season, the Tigers exercised Peralta's club option for 2013, keeping him in Detroit for another season.